-There are some options and I will give you the good and bad with each one.
+Traveling with your pets can be a challenge, but there are several options available.
+I will give you the good and bad with each option below.

-Check out the boarding facility in advance and ask questions.
-Some of the things to ask is:
+Before choosing a boarding facility, check it out in advance and ask questions.
+Some of the things to ask are:

 - Ask for references.